 During C# interviews (as the interviewer), I commonly ask about value types and reference types.
-Put concisely (more for conciseness than accuracy): Value types are things like structs, enums, bools and ints.
+Put concisely (more than accurately): Value types are things like enums, bools and ints and custom structs.
 They are stored on the stack, and are passed by value.
 Reference types refer to things inheriting from System.Object.
 They are stored on the heap.
-These very important foundational concepts the programmers should understand.
+These are very important foundational concepts programmers should understand.

 But there's another question I occasionally ask, more out of curiosity if they know the answer.
 It's not important because programmers can write a lot of C# not knowing this interesting piece of fact.
 The question is...